elsonphilip/LTLTutorial/LTL_tutorial.md

 To prevent broken or incorrect logic from reaching the system, translation has to be done in three steps:

 1. **Examples First:** The LLM needs to be given a few examples of English text paired with valid LTL syntax so it learns the expected format.
-2. **Syntax Check:** Pass the generated LTL string through a parser (like the spot library or flloat).
+2. **Syntax Check:** The generated LTL string should go through a parser (like the spot library or flloat).
 3. **Auto Fix:** If the parser flags a syntax error, that error message needs to be sent back to the LLM so it can fix its output automatically.